openbridge/ob_google-bigquery/README.md

 You can set `mode` to "prod" or "test".

-For start date and end date, this reflects the date range the query should be performing.
+For start date and end date, this reflects the date range the SQL query should be performing.
 If you hard coded those values in your `.sql` file, then these values will do nothing.
-The default values if none are supplied as parameters will be to query for "yesterday".
+The default values, if none are supplied as parameters, will be to query for "yesterday".
 Dates should be in Year-month-day format (i.e., 2017-01-01)

-## Example Using `bigquery-job`
+### Example Using `bigquery-job`

 This command will run is production mode, setting the query start and end dates to January 1, 2017